 What Do We Really Know?

 Then there is the lack of knowledge about how the current landfills will really grow old, and how long it will take.
 There simply is no experience from history for the mega-landfills of today.
-Put it simply, you have to point out that, nobody can reliably manage what they don’t know.
-Plus, the fact that landfills of the past have been almost as prone to leakage as a seive, it’s pretty important that we know what kind of a chemical pollutant load will really be leaching into our green and pleasant land in 20 or 30, let alone 50 or 100 years time.
+Put it simply, you have to point out that, nobody can reliably manage landfill problems that they don't know about.
+Plus, the fact that landfills of the past have been almost as prone to leakage as a sieve, it's pretty important that we know what kind of a chemical pollutant load will really be leaching into our green and pleasant land in 20 or 30, let alone 50 or 100 years time.

 Well you say: “What about all that energy from landfill gas?”
 Technology now allows humans to recover methane energy from landfills, which can be used for electricity and powering human civilization!